Constraining Below-threshold Radio Source Counts With Machine Learning: Data sets

 \subsection{Simulation pipeline}

 Our simulation pipeline consists of four steps.
 Our first task is to create a suitable catalog of sources in the sky with known source counts.
 As a starting point, we take the Tiered Radio Extragalactic Continuum Simulation (T-RECS) simulated ``medium" catalog of extra-galactic sources \cite{Bonaldi}, scaled to a frequency of 940~MHz.
 This catalog spans 25~deg$^2$ and contains about 30 million sources with a flux lower limit of $10^{-8}$~Jy.
 We truncate the catalog to only include sources with flux densities ranging from $10^{-6}$ to $10^{-2}$~Jy.
-The lower limit allows us to have catalogs with manageable file sizes, including only relevant sources, while thanks to the upper limit we avoid the presence of individual very bright sources that would require a specific cleaning procedure to mitigate side lobes, something doable for a single image obtained from observations, but not for a high number of simulated images.
+This will be approximately the range of pixel values for our input images.
+Larger values are possible because a pixel will in general contain multiple sources.
+The lower limit allows us to have catalogs with manageable file sizes, including only relevant sources, while thanks to the upper limit we avoid the presence of individual very bright sources that would require a specific cleaning procedure to mitigate side lobes, something doable for a single image obtained from observations, but not for a high number of simulated images. { \footnote{When dealing with observational data of a survey like EMU, one can check whether the subtraction of individual bright sources might affect the results, by comparing ``quiet'' regions with regions where such subtraction has been performed.}}

 The differential number count of sources extracted from the T-RECS catalog $n(s)=dN(s)/ds$ at 940~MHz is shown in black in Fig.~\ref{fig:training_set}.
 We create new catalogs for the training set with a variety of $n(s)$ by modifying the T-RECS one, as shown in Fig.~\ref{fig:training_set}.
 We choose the following functional form with two free parameters $\alpha$ and $s_0$